 There are various theories about the origin of this dish, including that during the time when rice was a precious commodity, vegetables and other ingredients were finely chopped and simmered to resemble rice, and that during the Warring States period, soldiers added mashed soybeans to whatever vegetables they had on hand and simmered them to eat

-is also sometimes called "Tsugaru no Nanakusa-gayu" (Tsugaru's Seven Herbs Rice Porridge) as a vegetarian dish eaten during the Little New Year, and in some areas it is made with only seven ingredients.
+is also sometimes called "Tsugaru no Nanakusa-gayu" (Tsugaru's Seven Herb Rice Porridge), a vegetarian dish eaten in Tsugaru during the Little New Year, and in some regions, it is made with only seven ingredients.

 In 2003, the Tsugaru Kenojiru Preservation Society was established with the aim of spreading awareness of Kenojiru locally